codingis4noobs2/PokiVerse/README.md

 1. Clone this repository to your local machine.

-2. Install the required dependencies using the following command:
+2. Install the required dependencies using the following command: `pip install -r requirements.txt`

+3. Run the application using the following command: `streamlit run app.py`

+4. Access the application in your web browser at `http://localhost:8501`.

+5. Follow the chat conversation between "Ash" and "May" to explore and analyze the Pokémon dataset interactively.

+Feel free to explore the dataset and analyze the Pokémon stats using this interactive chat application!